Unique in the State

 After the Northwood Tech Dementia Care Program

-Upon completion of the program, you will obtain a Dementia Care certificate.
+Upon completion of the program, you will earn a Dementia Care certificate.
 Continue your education at Northwood Tech in the Gerontology - Aging Services Professional associate degree.